Nanocell-Lab/CAFPdb/README.md

 # CAFPdb
-The consensus antifungal peptide database.
+A consolidated database of antifungal peptides.

 ## Stages of Analysis

-* 00 Data Recolection
+* 00 Data Collection
 * 01 Database Properties
 * 02 Similarity Comparison against SwissProt Database
 * 03 Clustering and Analysis

-The consensus antifungal peptide database is full with 6,196 unique sequences.
+The consensus antifungal peptide database contains 6,196 unique sequences.

 ## 00 Data Recolection and clean from the Databases